dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - Rechecked piano lessons for Ethan
 - Confirmed dental appointment for filling
-- Learnd GTC NVIDIA demo sessions
+- Learned GTC NVIDIA demo sessions

 - [L3MONSHAPE](#l3monshape)
   - Continued learning of VTK textbook
 - [HEXAGONMI](#hexagonmi)
   - Investigated the bug #29646 related with trim line generation
-  - Confirmed with Adiran and Shaharoz about the progress of Mirror Double Attached
+  - Confirmed with Adrian and Shaharoz about the progress of Mirror Double Attached
   - Investigated the bug #29628 related with filling holes
   - Investigated the bug #29646 related with newly merged geometry set has been shifted